 October 2016.
 Tim Bhullar made representation to the cabinet and the meeting was chaired by Cllr David Sheard and a new 5 member committee was appointed to see how the Sikh Statue project could be reconsidered.
 5 members: Cllr David Sheard, Cllr Graham Turner, Paul Kemp, Cllr Jim Dodds and Mark Gregory.

 New members of the Sikh Soldier Organisation were incorporated and helped significantly to get the project accomplished.
-The new members were Amandeep Kooner, Kuldip Brar, Joginder Kular, Rajan & Ravinder Samra, Ranjit Mann, Jagjit & Harprit Sodhi.
+The new members were Amandeep Kooner, Kuldip Brar, Joginder Kular, Rajan & Ravinder Samra, Ranjit Mann, Jagjit, Harprit and Jasdeep Sodhi.

 April 2017.
 Memorial policy was put in place and an amended application was to be submitted.